luojunyuan/ErogeHelper/README.md

 feature:

+ * Help you tap in game without tap it twice.
+ * Battery and power consumption monitor.
  * Automatic set game dpi compatible to "Application".
- * Help you tap in game without tap it twice.
  * Mapping the z key of the keyboard to the enter key. (if you need)
  * Prevent accidental touches on screen edges